 - A minimum cumulative grade point average of 2.75 in all college courses.
-Academic reprieve in the form of figuring GPA based solely upon courses counting towards the BSN may be applied in a case by case basis. - A minimum letter grade of "B" (not B-) is required for College Algebra course or equivalent and must be taken within 5 years of program application.
+Academic reprieve in the form of figuring GPA based solely upon courses counting towards the BSN may be applied in a case-by-case basis. - A minimum letter grade of "B" (not B-) is required for College Algebra course or equivalent and must be taken within 5 years of program application.
 A minimum achievement of the letter grade "C" for all Pre-Nursing courses is required.
 A "C minus" is below the minimum grade requirement.
 These courses are noted in the current academic catalog, and in the department advising sheet and include all science, math, composition, and psychology/sociology courses with the exception of College Algebra. - A minimum composite TEAS score of 60%.
 The Nursing Department will accept the highest TEAS score with the requirement that each test is taken after a MINIMUM of 30 days following the previous test attempt.
 A TEAS taken before the 30 day-period will not be accepted.
-The TEAS test will be waived for students who have completed an Associate of Science degree, Associate of Applied Science in Nursing or Allied Health, and those who have completed any bachelor's degree from an accredited college. - Good Standing with SNU or other institutions where the student has attended.
+The TEAS test will be waived for students who have completed an Associate of Science degree, Associate of Applied Science in Nursing or Allied Health, and those who have completed any bachelor's degree from an accredited college. - Acceptance to the nursing program is considered provisional pending a Federal and State Criminal Background check with no record that would prohibit participation in clinicals.
+The background check is arranged through the Department of Nursing in the fall semester Level I of the program.